technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 02/Lab 02.md

 In this exercise, you will **publish** the agent created in Copilot Studio to the **Microsoft Teams** and **Microsoft 365 Copilot** channel.

+>[!Alert] **Important:** Since this is a test environment used for training purposes, there might be issues in getting the agent published, based on any recent changes to the product.
+If that happens, there will be issues in executing the  exercises that follow.
+This will not be the case in the production.

 1. Open **MS Teams** +++https://teams.microsoft.com/v2/+++ from a browser and **login** using your tenant credentials from the **Resources** tab if prompted.